Planning for the final leg of the journey...

 Burke & Casserly, P.C. can also provide general information on many other areas that affect senior citizens and their families.
 Putting together your team of professionals to guide you through life’s changing circumstances should be a priority, and a competent and compassionate attorney is crucial to that team’s success.
 Through recommendations, consultations, and coordination of efforts with a person’s other professional advisors, an Elder Law attorney can guide a senior citizen and his or her family through the many challenging issues that arise as life circumstances change.

 The field of Elder Law is a complex and ever changing field.
 Although many general practitioners claim to have knowledge of the issues facing seniors and their families, an attorney who concentrates in Elder Law is most suited for addressing those needs.
 It is a priority for our firm to have its attorneys and paraprofessionals remain current in the ever-changing laws.

 All of Burke & Casserly’s attorneys are members of the New York State Bar Association Elder Law and Special Needs Section.
 Tim Casserly is a past Chair of the Section and also a member of the National Association of Elder Law Attorneys.
 James Barnes serves on the Executive Committee of the section.
 In addition, he is currently the Chair of the Association’s Committee on Continuing Legal Education.
 James is a Past-Chair of the Association’s Young Lawyers Section as well and was a co-chair of the Albany County Bar Association Elder Law Committee.
-Our attorneys frequently present continuing legal education seminars for the Elder Law Section and are active in other community education programs.
+Our attorneys frequently present continuing legal education seminars for the Elder Law and Special Needs Section and are active in other community education programs.
 As such, the attorneys at Burke & Casserly, P.C. have been and continue to be instrumental in shaping Elder Law practice in New York State, and remain at the forefront of the field.
 Their dedication to serving the needs of the elder community is reflected through their continued commitment to the Section.Is an Elder Law Attorney only for the Elderly?